A patented technology

 The Cryo Pur process enables to recover a significant quantity of heat from the refrigeration systems, enough to cover entirely the heating needs of the digesters which produce the biogas upstream.

 Cryo Pur units can treat between -50% and +20% of the nominal biogas flow rate while maintaining their performance.

-In order to guarantee the performance of its units over time, Cryo Pur offers « full service » maintenance contracts with guarantee of availability and replacement of spare parts.
+In order to guarantee the performance of its equipment over time, Cryo Pur operates and maintains its units with performance guarantees and full service maintenance contracts.